 For starters, the “dad bod” appeals to many women, and it actually seems to directly result from fatherhood according to a study in the American Journal of Men’s Health.
 Researchers found that new fathers typically picked up around three extra pounds of body fat, probably because it’s hard to hit the gym and eat healthy when you’re battling sleep deprivation (hooray, newborns!).

 With that said, guys, feel free to maintain a higher level of physical fitness; women are less obsessed with body mass than men when evaluating potential partners, so as long as you’re healthy, you do you.

-Women, you might want to arch your backs.
+Women, if you’re wondering how to look more attractive, you might want to arch your backs.
 Sounds weird, but there’s actually an interesting explanation for this one: A study from the University of Texas showed that men strongly prefer curvy backsides, potentially because a “45.5 degree curve from back to buttocks [allowed] ancestral women to better support, provide for, and carry out multiple pregnancies.”

 When in doubt, use your puppy as a pickup line.

 Four independent studies researched whether men with dogs were more likely to attract others than men who didn’t have dogs.
 The participants asked for money, dropped money “accidentally,” or asked for phone numbers both with and without dogs.